-Step 2 Click Edit > Crop and the video will begin to play.
+Step 2 Click Edit > Crop and you will enter the Rotate & Crop interface.

-Step 3 Adjust yellow lines to crop the video file dimensions and trim off unnecessary parts of the video.
-Or you can specify a width and height by entering numbers in Crop Area Size.
+Step 3 Adjust the yellow cross cursor to crop the video file dimensions and trim off unnecessary parts of the video.
+Or you can specify a width and height by entering numbers in Aspect Ratio.
 As you adjust the video frame sizes, you can see how the resized video looks like underneath.

 Step 4 Select a resize mode.

-Pan & Scan: Retain only part of the original video frame, which will fill the whole sceen.
+- Pan & Scan: Retain only part of the original video frame, which will fill the whole screen.
 And the other part of the video frame will be cut off.

-Step 5 Click Apply to apply the changes.
-Finally, click Convert to save the video in the specified size.
+Step 5 Click OK to apply the changes.
+Finally, click Convert All to save the video in the specified size.

-2. Customize the project setting and select the size that you want.
+Crop to adjust the size that you want.
 It is possible to compare the original size of the video with the resized one.
-The original data is showed in Metadata as the following screenshot lists.

-3. You will see the video size has been changed in the preview windows.
-You can export the video and view it on other player or devices.
+You will see the video size has been changed in the preview windows.
+You can export the video and view it on other players or devices.